iredmail/docs/en_US/faq/openldap.intro.md

-# OpenLDAP data structure configured by iRedMail
+# Introduce the OpenLDAP server configured by iRedMail

 [TOC]

-This is a brief introduction of the OpenLDAP data structure configured by iRedMail.
+This is a brief introduction of the OpenLDAP server configured by iRedMail.
 It may help a little if you want to migrate from/to other LDAP server.

 ## LDAP schema files